solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.2/README.md

   - **Test Model**: Test the model deployment calling the service end point (Scoring URI) over http.

-## Before you begin
+# Next Steps

-Sign in to [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) using the same sign in as your [Azure subscription](https://azure.microsoft.com/en-us/).
+- Sign in to [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) using the same sign in as your [Azure subscription](https://azure.microsoft.com/en-us/).

-## MLOps with Azure Machine Learning Service and Azure DevOps

 - Follow instructions at: [MLOps with Azure ML](./mlops-azureml/README.md)